THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Bodyweight training

 While you might struggle with some types of squats and lunges, you’ll soon be able to find a wide range of movements that work for you.
-Lots of pilates workouts are designed for people with various types of injuries, so consider finding an instructor to help you tailor your routine to your needs.
+Many pilates workouts are designed for people with various types of injuries, so consider finding an instructor to help you tailor your routine to your needs.

 Stationary bike